‘I truly believe the I-70 killings will be solved’: New technology, tips from the public further the I-70 killer case

 TERRE HAUTE, Ind.
 (WTWO/WAWV) — Technology will now be a critical component in solving the nearly 30-year-old mystery of the I-70 serial killer, police said after receiving new tips on the case recently.

 About two weeks ago, a composite sketch, shown below, was released showing what the suspect would look like now.
-Since then, officials have received new leads and officers from five cities throughout the Midwest met in St. Charles, Mo. to evaluate and compare cases.
+Since then, officials have received new leads and officers from five cities throughout the Midwest met in St. Charles to evaluate and compare cases.

 In 1992, six people across five cities in Indiana, Missouri and Kansas were killed by whom authorities think was the same person.
 On April 27 of that year, Michael “Mick” McCown was shot and killed at a family-owned ceramics shop in Terre Haute.